 Please make the following information available:

-The term Labour Provider means any person supplying labour to your organisation to carry out duties such as Hospitality, Cleaning, Catering and Security.
+We are interested in your suppliers who provide your organisation with permanent or temporary labour, to carry out duties such as Hospitality, Cleaning, Catering and Security.

-- Details of all labour providers used since 6 April 20XX, for example name, address, contact (name and telephone number) and VAT numbers.
+- Details of all labour market suppliers used since 6 April 20XX, for example name, address, contact (name and telephone number) and VAT numbers.

-- Copies of contracts for all labour providers used since 6 April 20xx
+- Copies of contracts for all labour market suppliers used since 6 April 20xx

-- Purchase ledger printouts for the period 6 April 20XX to date for each labour provider used.
+- Purchase ledger printouts for the period 6 April 20XX to date for each labour market supplier used.

-- A copy of the most recent invoice, timesheet and worker list for each current labour provider.
+- A copy of the most recent invoice, timesheet and worker list for each current labour market supplier.

-- If the Labour provider has subcontracted the work please provide details of any second tier labour provider used e.g. date used, name and address and VAT registration numbers.
+- If the labour market supplier has subcontracted the work please provide details of any second tier labour market supplier used e.g. date used, name and address and VAT registration numbers.

 The dates and detail can be adapted to suit your requirements.
 As an End User visit is by cooperation you should consider the inconvenience, in cost and time terms that you may be imposing on the End User.